 However, it’s unlikely any of God’s creatures survived the world of the life-threatening Great Flood with the intention for the bright new future of ultimately ending up on somebody’s plate of hash.

 It wouldn’t hurt anyone to give the birds and animals of the world a break by eating either fewer or none of them.
 In 1940 the average American ate about 80 pounds of meat.
 Today the average American eats about 170 pounds of meat a year.
 Our herds would surely appreciate another sunny day of home on the range, not the fluorescent lighting of the supermarket cooler.

 And no one, after all, ever said a hot dog a day keeps the doctor away.

 Most people practice most yoga indoors, the weather being what it is in North America.
 Yoga studios are almost always inside buildings, anyway.
-That is a good thing if it’s the dead of winter in Vermont or the armpit of summer in Mississippi, or fall winter spring on Prince Edward Island on the south side of the Gulf of St. Lawrence.
+That is a good thing if it’s the middle of winter in Vermont or the armpit of summer in Mississippi, or fall winter spring on Prince Edward Island on the south side of the Gulf of St. Lawrence.

-Practicing indoors means being able to practice in the middle of a blizzard or a thunderstorm, or even a sprinkle.
-It means practicing in a space set aside for asana or meditation, or just breathwork, without interruption.
+Practicing indoors means being able to practice in the middle of a blizzard or a thunderstorm, or even a light sprinkle.
+It means practicing in a space set aside for exercise and breathwork, or just meditation, without interruption.
 It means being able to be consistent in one’s practice, a habit thought to be fundamental to gaining ground.

 No rain checks are ever needed when unrolling a mat at your local studio or your basement recreation room.
 They are private spaces, spaces in which the environment is controlled.
 Lightning might strike, but it won’t be literal lightning.

-Some practices, like Bikram Yoga, are performed indoors only, unless it’s in heat-ravaged places like Pakistan in the grip of a post-modern climate event, when you might as well be outside.
-Even then it probably doesn’t measure up to what Colonel Bikram Choudhury, with his 24-karat smile, calls his “torture chambers.
+Some practices, like Bikram Yoga, are performed indoors only, in sealed-up steam-filled rooms,, like heat-ravaged parts of the world in the grip of a post-modern climate change event, when you might as well be outside.
+Even then it probably doesn’t measure up to what Bikram Choudhury, the mastermind of hot yoga, calls his “torture chambers.”